-Republic says it selects the companies you can invest in through a four-step screening analyzing the firm’s founders, product, mission, and proof of growth.
+Republic says it selects the companies you can invest in through a four-step screening process that analyzes a firm’s founders, product, mission, and proof of growth.
 It then performs lengthy due diligence before putting a company up for investment.

-In addition to offering investments, the Republic platform hosts six different investment groups, allowing for discussion, ideas, and advice.
+In addition to offering investments, the Republic platform hosts six different investment groups and allows for discussion, ideas, and advice between investors.
 Group members are also encouraged to invest together.

-Like other platforms, Microventures offers information on each investment including the company’s fundraising goal, and the number of days left in the investment round.
+Like other platforms, MicroVentures offers information on each investment including the company’s fundraising goal, and the number of days left in the investment round.
 In most cases, a startup will offer details on how it intends to spend the money it raises.
-Many companies will also offer investors perks, such as free products or invitations to exclusive events.
+Many companies will also offer perks to investors, such as free products or invitations to exclusive events.